The Airdrie Health Foundation is a charitable foundation

 five-year-old boy named Lane became suddenly and seriously ill during the night in 2009.
 Because Airdrie had no 24-hour emergency medical care, it was impossible for Lane's parents to access the necessary medical help in time to save their son.

 Lane's mother, Michelle Bates, co-founded the Airdrie Health Foundation to prevent other families from experiencing similar tragedies.
 The Airdrie Health Foundation was established as a registered charity in 2013.
-After four years of work acting as a strong community voice, the Airdrie Health Foundation successfully gained 24-hour Urgent Care for Airdrie in 2017.
+After seven years of work acting as a strong community voice, the Airdrie Health Foundation successfully gained 24-hour Urgent Care for Airdrie in 2017.